In Aceh, Indonesians pray at mosque but bring their own rugs - KVIA

 Indonesia’s Religious Affairs Ministry has issued guidance for people to worship from home, alongside government recommendations for working and learning from home.
 The Indonesia Ulema Council also previously issued a fatwa advising against congregational prayers in areas where COVID-19 had spread uncontrollably.

 Indonesia’s coronavirus outbreak has been most intense in and around the densely populated capital, Jakarta.
 It has recorded 4,002 cases with 370 deaths from the total 9,511 cases and 773 deaths across the country.
-The central government reported nine COVID-19 cases in Aceh with no deaths as of Tuesday.
+The central government reported nine COVID-19 cases in Aceh with one death as of Tuesday.

 Aceh is the only province in the world’s most populous Muslim nation that practices Shariah law.
 The region’s autonomy was a concession the central government made in 2001 as part of efforts to end a decades-long war for independence.